Traffic and Transportation Engineering is an important element of injury prevention through the facilitation of the safe movement of people and goods.

 How do I use a roundabout?This video was sourced from Region of Waterloo.
 For more information, please visit the Halton Region or Ontario Ministry of Transportation. |

-Speeding concerns |
+Speeding Concerns |

 Please watch the video below for updates on the Barber Drive speeding issue.
 The Town of Halton Hills utilizes the Northwestern University Speed Limit Determination Method to establish posted speed limits on roadways under the jurisdiction of the Town of Halton Hills.
 To identify roads under the jurisdiction of the Town within the municipal boundary, please review the Official Plan’s Schedule B1, Major Transportation Facilities.
 Both the Town and Halton Regional Police Service (HRPS) provide residents with options to address their speeding concerns within their neighbourhoods: